fralik/rundata-net/docs/searching.rst

 .. figure:: /_static/pseudo_similar.png
     :alt: An example of search that looks similar to Rundata RUN:reisti & FVN:fôður

-This results in three inscriptions. Öl 13 contains 'reisti' as word 2 in the transliterated text and 'fôður' as word 7 in the Old West Norse text.
+This results in three inscriptions. Öl 13 contains `reisti` as word 2 in the transliterated text and `fôður` as word 7 in the Old West Norse text.
 The point should be evident.
 Rundata-net has searched through texts in their entirety and returned results regardless of word positions.

 Let's fix this search in Rundata and observe the results.
-Consider a search for all inscriptions from Gästrikland with the word search parameter `RUN:\a & FVN:\ei`.
+Consider a search for all inscriptions from Gästrikland with the :guilabel:`word parameter code` :samp:`RUN:\a & FVN:\ei`.
 Rundata finds eight inscriptions.
 The first one, Gs 1, has its matched words highlighted in bold:

 | Gs 1
 | Snjólaug lét **reisa stein** eptir Véleif, bónda sinn, en Eynjótr.